hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ### Payment channels & path selection

-So far you’ve only sent a direct (0-HOP) message to another node.
+So far, you’ve only sent a direct (0-HOP) message to another node.
 A direct message is not mixed or private.
-If you want to make your message private you need to send it through other nodes.
+To make your message private, you must send it through other nodes.

 To use another node on the network to relay data, you have to pay them for their service in HOPR tokens.
 This is where payment channels come in.

 ### Payment channels

 Payment channels are funded edges between two nodes.
-They are a link between two nodes with some HOPR tokens staked in them for the purpose of paying the nodes that relay data for the sender.
+They are a link between two nodes with some HOPR tokens staked in them to pay the nodes that relay data for the sender.

 ![payment channel](./images/payment-channel.png)

 ### Opening a channel

-When opening a channel you need to choose a node to open the channel with and the amount of HOPR tokens you want to stake.
+When opening a channel, you need to choose a node to open the channel with and the amount of HOPR tokens you want to stake.
 You should stake at least 0.2 HOPR tokens to complete this tutorial.

 You can open a payment channel with Bob by using: